whiteducksoftware/azure-devops-build-agents-community/docs/scalable.md

 ## Cancel Build Agent Scalable Subscription

-To cancel the Build Agent Scalable monthly subscription navigate to Managed Services in your Azure portal and simply click the delete button and confirm the deletion:
+To Cancel the Build Agent Scalable monthly subscription navigate to Managed Services in your Azure portal and simply click the **Delete** button and confirm the deletion:
 ![cancelSubscription](img/cancelation.jpg)